ACM Awards 2022: Best and worst moments, complete list of winners

-While some have speculated that streaming may be one way to save award shows, given their TV ratings have plummeted across the board, time will tell — there were certainly some growing pains as the ACMs switched up the format for the first time in years, squeezing the show into two hours without commercials.
+While some have speculated that streaming may be one way to save award shows, given that their TV ratings have plummeted across the board, time will tell — there were certainly some growing pains as the ACMs switched up the format for the first time in years, squeezing the show into two hours without commercials.
 But producers made sure to bring in the star power, enlisting country icon Dolly Parton to co-host with rising stars Jimmie Allen and Gabby Barrett.

-In a rare move on a country music award show these days, which would prefer if you didn’t talk about anything topical, Parton kicked things off by bringing up Russia’s invasion of Ukraine.
+In a rare move for country music award shows, which normally prefer that you don’t talk about anything topical, Parton kicked things off by bringing up Russia’s invasion of Ukraine.
 “I don’t want to be political, and this is not; I’d rather pass a kidney stone than do that,” said Parton, who often shies away from politics.
 “But I want us to send our love and hope to our brothers and sisters in Ukraine.”

 Other than Parton, only Old Dominion lead singer Matthew Ramsey mentioned the invasion, saying in his group’s acceptance speech that it felt weird to be celebratory while “people are fighting for their lives right now.”
 Everyone else stuck to the typical script.

 Carly Pearce continued her career-defining year by landing the trophy for female vocalist, along with music event of the year for her duet with Ashley McBryde.
-Newcomer Lainey Wilson tied Pearce for wins, winning the new female artist prize, plus a surprise victory for song of the year for her first No. 1 radio hit, “Things a Man Oughta Know.”
+Newcomer Lainey Wilson tied Pearce for wins, taking the new female artist prize, plus a surprise victory for song of the year for her first No. 1 radio hit, “Things a Man Oughta Know.”

 And in case it wasn’t already obvious, much of the industry is ready to move on from the controversy surrounding Morgan Wallen being caught on camera saying the n-word last February.
 In his first award show appearance since the incident, Wallen won album of the year for “Dangerous,” the top-selling record of 2021, and thanked “everyone who has shown me grace along the way.”

-Later, Miranda Lambert (who also took home two prizes) became the ninth female artist in the show’s 57-year history to win the biggest award, entertainer of the year — though she had to accept it virtually because she’s currently touring in Europe.
+Later, Miranda Lambert (who also took home two prizes) became the ninth female artist in the show’s 57-year history to win the biggest award, entertainer of the year — though she had to accept it virtually because she’s touring in Europe.
 Here were some of the other best and worst moments, with a full list of winners and nominees below.

 BEST